What is Term Insurance?

 According to Max Life India Protection Quotient (IPQ) 2.0 survey jointly conducted by Max Life Insurance and Kantar IMRB, the Indian Protection Quotient is as low as 37.
 This means that Indians feel uncertain and under-protected while managing their financial future.

-The survey also reveals that almost 70 percent of India’s population own life insurance policy, but in the case of term insurance, only 3 out of 10 people are investing term insurance.
-Out of which, 55 percent thinks that they have an insufficient cover.
+The survey also reveals that almost 70 percent of India’s population owns life insurance policy, but in the case of term insurance, only 3 out of 10 people are investing term insurance.
+Out of which, 55 percent think that they have an insufficient cover.
 However, the good part is that the awareness around term life insurance has increased and is at 57 percent.
-There is a probability that with the increase in knowledge about term insurance policy; there might be more people purchasing term plan in the coming years.
+There is a probability that with the increase in knowledge about term insurance policy; there might be more people purchasing term plans in the coming years.

 Moreover, as IPQ degree is as low as 37, it is essential that all of us re-think about life insurance to protect our family’s future and the nation as well.

 India Protection Quotient refers to the degree (on the scale of 0 to 100) on which Indians feel secured from uncertainties in the future.
 IPQ is based on the attitudes, mental preparedness related to the future risks, ownership, and awareness about the life insurance product categories (Term, endowment and ULIP)

 Term Insurance is an agreement between the applicant and the insurance provider wherein the insurer agrees to pay an insurance coverage amount to the nominee/s of the policy, in case of the sudden demise of the policyholder during the policy tenure.